Skip to content

 Top Data Privacy Statistics

-5 Online Privacy Statistics
+12 Online Privacy Statistics

 73% of consumers are more concerned about their data privacy now than they were a few years ago (SAS)

 These sentiments reflect rising anxiety in consumers about how their data is handled.
-Though consumers want the government to stay invested, 66% of respondents agree that the user is primarily responsible for his/her own data security.
+Though consumers want the government to stay invested, 66% of respondents agree that the user is primarily responsible for his/her data security.

-4 Social Media Privacy Statistics
+6 Social Media Privacy Statistics

-Data privacy has taken the forefront in social media, with more scrutiny than ever placed on the activities of these companies.
+Data privacy remains a top priority for social media users, with more scrutiny than ever placed on the activities of these companies.
 The SAS survey found that 38% of respondents use social media less often than they used to because of data privacy concerns, and 36% said they had removed a social media account.

 More broadly, 31% of respondents were “not at all confident” in social media companies’ ability to protect their data.
 Additionally, 73% of participants believe that organizations gather their personal information without their knowledge.
-Addressing these insecurities will be a top priority for social media companies in the coming years.

-6 Online Trust Statistics
+9 Online Trust Statistics

-This trust rating varies across industries, indicating that the business type in question plays a big role in a consumer’s perception of data protection.
+This trust rating varies across industries, indicating that the business type plays a big role in a consumer’s perception of data protection.
 Respondents are most comfortable sharing data with providers in the financial and healthcare sectors (44%), though notably, no industry surveyed reached a trust rating of 50% for data protection.

 A full 71% agree they would stop doing business with a company if it gave away sensitive data without permission.
 However, users may hold themselves to a different standard.
 Only 14% of internet users encrypt their online communications and only a third change their passwords regularly.
 This suggests that while users may not always take the right steps to protect their own information, they still expect businesses to hold up their end.

-4 Business Impact Statistics
+5 Business Impact Statistics

 While effective data privacy management is a top priority for consumers, investing in data privacy can produce substantial benefits for a company’s processes elsewhere.
 According to a Cisco survey, a majority of respondents report specific benefits from their privacy strategies: